AllWellNow/devPortfolio/README.md

 Design was applied with Storyboards, Auto-Layout and programmaticaly

 #### 💡 Notes
-This one is the current flagman solo-developed project of mine <a href="https://apps.apple.com/pl/app/hungry-intermittent-fasting/id6446183174">available</a> on the AppStore.
+This one is the current flagman solo-developed project of mine available on the AppStore.
 The app requires no account creation to use it, also it's totally free, no paid features included.
 The idea was to create a user-friendly fasting app with all the necessary functions plus some extra ones and make it free to easen the fasting process for the newcomers

 #### 🔎 Preview